What is stasis dermatitis?

 How is stasis dermatitis treated?

-- Apply unscented lotions or creams: These will help keep your skin moist and decrease itching.
+- Apply unscented lotions or creams to help keep your skin moist and decrease itching.

-- Do not scratch: Scratching can break open your skin.
+- Do not scratch your legs.
+Your skin can break open if you scratch.
 This can lead to sores or an infection.

 When should I contact my caregiver?